Skyline Stories

 Author: “C/G Test Group” (uncredited)

-Summary: Refined five-seater, significantly improved roominess compared to the previous model, comfortable front seats, pleasant 4-speed floor shift, extremely economical fuel economy, unsatisfactory stopping power from disc/drum brakes, high fade resistance.
+Summary: Refined five-seat sedan, significantly improved roominess compared to the previous model, comfortable front seats, pleasant 4-speed floor shift, extremely economical fuel economy, unsatisfactory stopping power from disc/drum brakes, high fade resistance.

 Nissan Skyline 2000GT (1969)